CHAPTER ONE

 “At least he rids the yard of rocks.”

-“As long as they’re not goin’ inta the garden.
 Doubt if he has enough meat on his bones to reach it anyway.”

-He played full baseball games with players on real teams.
-His schedule copied the National League although he narrowed it down to contenders.
-He created his own season complete with a pennant race and continued it through the World Series.
+on real teams.
+His schedule copied the National League although he narrowed it down

 To his parents he mindlessly batted rocks hour after hour.
-His father, Phil, stuck his head out the door, irritated enough to yell, “Delbert quit hittin’ them rocks.
-Get in here an’ wash up fer dinner.”
+His father, Phil, stuck his

 CHAPTER TWO

-The dam created a swimming hole and made the creek navigable for a quarter of a mile upstream.
-Delbert, his brother Paul and their neighbourhood friend Tony poled a little scow and paddled a leaky canoe up and down the creek for hours.
+The dam created a swimming hole and made the creek navigable for a quarter of a mile

 “Hi Delbert, whatcha doing?”